dansmyers/Simulation/Challenge-Projects/2-Bayesian_Spam_Filtering.md

 - How to use naïve Bayes to classify texts

 - Implementing a classifier using Python's scikit-learn library

+You don't have to actually write that much code to complete this project, but you will have to work through these notes and understand the mechanics of the Bayesian classifier.
+Most of the difficulty comes from understanding the concepts involved.

 ## Spam Filtering as a Learning Problem